preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 fireEvent.click(screen.getByTestId('foo'));
 ```

-In the above example, we've guarded our test case against any changes.
-We can change the text of our button, we can add additional DOM nodes and a lot more, without having to update our test to make it pass.
-That way you can cut down a lot of maintenance overhead.
+Let's imagine that the button is swapped out with a link for example.
+With our `data-testid`-attribute still in place we don't need to update our test case at all.
+It continues to work, which reduces maintenance costs over time.

 ## Debugging Tests